 What’s more magical than watching Old Faithful erupt?

 Watching dozens of geysers erupt in the pristine backcountry of Yellowstone National Park.
+Paddle to Yellowstone’s most spectacular and remote geyser basin.

 Deep in the park’s backcountry, on the shores of Shoshone Lake, lies one of Yellowstone’s most spectacular geyser basins.
 There are no roads leading to this otherworldly area.
 You won’t find boardwalks or interpretive signs.
 In the hours you spend exploring, you’ll see dozens of geysers erupt, but chances are, you won’t see another soul besides your guide and other tour participants.